 Boys may not wear earrings.
-Girls may only wear one pair of small earrings - one in each earlobe.
-One bracelet or anklet and a watch may be worn.
+Girls may wear only one pair of small earrings - one in each earlobe.

+Three bracelets, one anklet, and a watch may be worn.
 No smart watches are permitted.
 To avoid loss, expensive jewelry should not be worn.